 Federal and State Children's Health Insurance Program (Title XXI - CHIP) administered by AHCCCS.
-The KidsCare I program offers comprehensive medical, preventive, treatment services, and behavioral health care services statewide to eligible children under the age of 19, in households with income at or below 200% Federal Poverty Level (FPL).
-The KidsCare II program has the same benefits and premium requirements as KidsCare I, however household income limits cannot be greater than 175% FPL.
-The KidsCare II program is available May 1, 2012 through January 31, 2014.
+The Kids Care program offers comprehensive medical, preventive, treatment services, and behavioral health care services statewide to eligible children under the age of 19, in households with income between 133% and 200% of the Federal Poverty Level (FPL).